 (33) But when they came to Jesus and saw that he was already dead, they did not break his legs.

 John 19:32 and 33 do not make any sense if there were only two men crucified with Jesus.
 If that were the case, the soldiers would break the legs of the first man, and then come to Jesus.
 But that is not what these verses say.
-If we can get a mental picture of the five men being crucified, here is what we would see: Jesus would be in the middle, and next to him on both sides would be the robbers, who were crucified at the same time he was.
-Then, on the outside of the robbers and further from Jesus would be the two criminals.
+If we can get a mental picture of the five men being crucified, here is what we would see: Jesus would be in the middle, and next to him on both sides would be the criminals, who were crucified at the same time he was.
+Then, on the outside of the criminals and further from Jesus would be the two robbers.
 If we read the verses with that picture in mind, they fit perfectly.
 The soldiers were commanded to break the legs of those who were being crucified so they would die faster.
 Naturally, they started on the outside and then went down the line.
 They broke the legs of “the first,” that is, the first man they came to.
 Then they broke the legs of the next man, “who had been crucified with him.”
 That is exactly correct!
-The robber next to Jesus had indeed been crucified with him, while the criminal, the first man to get his legs broken, had been crucified much later.
+The criminal next to Jesus had indeed been crucified with him, while the robber, the first man to get his legs broken, had been crucified much later.
 Then, when the soldiers “came to” the third man in line, which was Jesus, they found him already dead.
 Jesus was the focal person, so there was no need for John to say that the soldiers then went around Jesus and broke the legs of the other two men.

 Here is a graphical representation of the five crosses that will help us replace the traditional mind picture with the biblical one: